Skip to content

 brscappuccio.it Listed by safepay Ransomware Group

 On June 17, 2026, the Italian medical device distributor brscappuccio.it appeared on the leak site of the safepay ransomware group.
-The company, headquartered in Casandrino near Naples, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data passed through the company’s systems—patients, employees, suppliers, or their families—may now be at risk.
+The company, headquartered in Casandrino near Naples, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data passed through the company’s systems—patients, employees, suppliers, or their families—may now be at risk.

 Public reporting indicates that safepay posted proof of the breach on its dark-web leak site.
 The data consists of internal files exfiltrated after the ransomware deployment.
 No precise count of affected records has been published.
 The company specializes in the distribution and supply of medical devices and operates primarily in the Campania region of Italy.
 Available reporting describes the incident as a classic ransomware operation involving both encryption and data theft for extortion.